JuliaCollections/DataStructures.jl/docs/src/sorted_containers.md

 built-in `Set` container.
 Internally, SortedSet is implemented as a SortedDict in which the value type is `Void`.
 Finally, SortedMultiDict is similar to SortedDict except that each key can be associated with multiple values.
-The key=&gt;value pairs in a SortedMultiDict are stored according to the sorted order for keys, and key=&gt;value pairs with the same key are stored in order of insertion.
+The key=>value pairs in a SortedMultiDict are stored according to the sorted order for keys, and key=>value pairs with the same key are stored in order of insertion.

 The containers internally use a 2-3 tree, which is a kind of balanced